 English Language and Literature GCSEs are vital in order to pursue a number of careers and further education choices.
-English Literature also provides a perfect introduction to the A Level course, which is offered as part of the post 16 programme.
+They provide a perfect introduction to the International Baccalaureate English Language and Literature course, which is offered as part of the post 16 programme.